Piszmog/tcp-example/README.md

 ```

 ## TLS Server/Client
-To create a secure server and to allow a client to connect to it, the `crtgenerator` can be ran to generate a private key and
+To create a secure server and to allow a client to connect to it, the `certgenerator` can be ran to generate a private key and
 a public certificate.

 To use the private key and public certificate, instead of using `server.StartServer(..)` and `client.StartClient(..)` use